 Special effects on packaging can make your brand stand out.
 It’s something tangible that customers (and anyone that comes in contact with the packages) can experience.
 It’s memorable.
 One area of concern is the associated cost.
 Another is about brand perception.

 So, an excellent way to approach special effects packaging is to test them first.
 Try a small run test and see what the reaction is with a small number of users.
 Most consumers are undoubtedly willing to understand that companies like to test new things.
 There is little downside in almost every instance.
-But the possibility is there for a high upside.
+But the possibility is there for high upside.